silentorb/design-and-development/articles/beneath-blockchain.md

 * A useful blockchain app can't just write data, it needs to read data and identify connections within that data
 * Third gen blockchains did not solve the reading problem, but instead significantly increased the amount of data that needed to be stored and parsed
   * Instead of removing the burden of carrying the world from the shoulders of nodes and apps, they increased the size of the world
-  * Part of this misdiagnosis was due to many third gen blockchains working in a world of theory and market bubble investors instead of solving immediate problems for ordinary people
+  * Part of this misdiagnosis was due to many third gen blockchains working in a world of theory and market bubble investment instead of solving immediate problems for ordinary people
 * The focus on throughput instead of foundational scalability resulted in relatively little adoption of third gen blockchains
 * Instead, most blockchain projects fell back to the Ethereum stack
   * This fallback was assisted by the bandaid measure of putting more weight on multiple Ethereum networks
+    * When a new Ethereum network is launched, it has relatively little history, but over time and increased daily volume its history grows until it has the same data scaling problems
+      * This issue is sometimes accelerated with L2 networks because L2 apps are intended to be more liberal with the volume of transactions and contract data

 ## Meeting Customer Needs